stephaneguindon/phyml/README.md

 should set you up (provided Homebrew is installed on your Mac...): brew install pkg-config autoconf automake;

-Next, typing './configure --enable-XXXX; make;' should generate the phyml binary in the src/ directory, where XXXX is phyml or phyrex or phytime.
+Next, typing `./configure --enable-XXXX; make;` should generate the phyml binary in the src/ directory, where XXXX is phyml or phyrex or phytime.